Download A Free Excel Timeline Template

 Select a Project Planning Template in Smartsheet

-- To get started with Smartsheet, login to your account and navigate to the Home tab or sign up for a free 30-day trial.
+- To get started with Smartsheet, login to your account and navigate to the '+' tab on the left side navigation bar, or sign up for a free 30-day trial.

 - Next, name the template, choose where to save it, and click the OK button.